laresbernardo/lares/README.md

 # library(lares)

-<p>This is my personal library used to automate and fasten my everyday work on **Analysis and Machine Learning** tasks.
+This is my personal library used to automate and fasten my everyday work on **Analysis and Machine Learning** tasks.
 You are most welcome to install, use, and comment on any of its code and functionalities.
-Feel free to add me on [Linkedin](https://www.linkedin.com/in/laresbernardo/) too!</p>
+Feel free to add me on [Linkedin](https://www.linkedin.com/in/laresbernardo/) too!

 ##Getting Started